tiniPalace/PGP-Verify/README.md

 ```
 ./update-dnl-keyring.sh
 ```
-This downloads all the pgp-files from darknetlive and puts it in a custom gpg keyring on your machine located in the `.keyrings/` folder in the folder you ran the script in.
+This downloads all the PGP-files from darknetlive and puts it in a custom gpg keyring on your machine located in the `.keyrings/` folder in the folder you ran the script in.
 It also generates a `.csv` file with all the onion addresses with their corresponding keys.

 You then run
 ```
-./update-pgpfail-keyring.sh
+./update-PGPfail-keyring.sh
 ```
-which does more or less exactly the same thing, except for pgp.fail instead of darknetlive.
+which does more or less exactly the same thing, except for PGP.fail instead of darknetlive.

 When you now run either
 ```